t7-reapy/t7_workspace/README.md

 ## ZM_TEST

-- dvar developer 2 errors:
-  - perk utility script throws error in splitscreen.
+- Errors that I can't do much about:
-  - 64 buffer limit for postfx shader array. <= I don't think I will fix this one...
+  - 64 buffer limit for postfx shader array. (gives error for the first few iterations, then disappear, but comes back when parasites join)
-  - the buffer limit also causes issue with parasite fxs.
-  - when AI is killed sometime it gives pathing error, even when alive for some areas.
+  - When AI is killed sometime it gives pathing error, also happens in some areas...
-- umbra bug when jumbing in north exterior corridor <= don't know how to fix this ...
+  - umbra bug when jumbing in north exterior corridor
-  > according to some messages in the MT discord, it could be due to engine optimisations when using brushes.
-Try using patches instead !
-- the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged) <= probably will be fixed with another LUA HUD
+- Splitscreen bugs:
   - rain sounds in splitscreen should only be played once if both players are in same enviromnent (make this adaptable so if one change environment, it updates for both using GetLocalPlayers())
     - note: [audio_shared](share/raw/scripts/shared/audio_shared.csc#l73) client script uses localhost to host sounds
-- splitscreen bugs:
   - wind exploder is stuck in animation in splitscreen (sometimes)
+  - perk utility script throws error (need developer 2)
+- the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged) <= probably will be fixed with another LUA HUD

 # Sphynx commands cheat sheet